 Sant’Elmo & Cala Sinzias

 South Sardinia is definitely for beach lovers.
 There are plenty of beaches to explore and doing a road trip will be your best option in South Sardinia.
-Indeed, I can’t say it enought but you need!! a car in South Sardinia.
+Indeed, I can’t say it enought but you need!! to rent a car in South Sardinia as you can’t rely on public transportation.
 My recommendation as always is Sunny Cars as explained why above.
-As we were traveling with a baby, South Sardinia was definitely a grea destination as we wanted a relaxing holiday and one day in Cagliari was just perfect for us to stroll around.
+As we were traveling with a baby, South Sardinia was definitely a great destination as we wanted a relaxing family holiday and one day in Cagliari was just perfect for us to stroll around.
 Especially with the heat.
 However, I was expecting small Italian villages along the way from Cagliari toward South East but there are no villages or at least no villages were a tourist would want to stop for a little bit.
 I found this a little bit disapointing but it was still ok for us traveling with a baby as we really wanted a proper beach holiday.
 It seems there is a bit more to do in the North of Sardinia if you are looking for something else than just beaches.